nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 analyze their data in different ways, with different underlying assumptions.
 However, this has resulted in a heterogeneous collection of specialized applications without transparent interoperability or a uniform operating interface.
-Nipype, a project under the umbrella of Nipy, is an open-source, community-developed project that aims to solve these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these
+Nipype, an initiative under the umbrella of Nipy, is an open-source, community-developed project that aims to solve these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these